abhiTronix/deffcode/README.md

 ## Overview

-> DeFFcode is a powerful High-performance Real-time **Video frames Generator** that wraps FFmpeg pipeline inside a subprocess module for generating blazingly fast video frames in python :fire:
+> DeFFcode is a powerful High-performance Real-time **Video frames Generator** that wraps FFmpeg pipeline inside a subprocess module for generating blazingly fast video frames in python 🔥

 The primary purpose of DeFFcode is to provide a cross-platform solution for fast and low-overhead decoding of a wide range of video streams into 3D [`ndarray`](https://numpy.org/doc/stable/reference/arrays.ndarray.html#the-n-dimensional-array-ndarray) frames while providing **complete control over the underlying FFmpeg pipeline** without the need to go deeper into hefty documentation and in just a few lines of python code.